 I am passionate about working with materials and the power of making.
 Silver and gold are beautiful materials with a long history and I am interested in the value of traditional techniques and approaches in addressing contemporary issues.
 I use a variety of techniques including hand raising, casting and engraving.
 I also love old tools such as hammers/ steel stakes, and I have a growing collection of lady leg calipers.
+I also have a keen interest in traditional Japanese metalwork techniques such as making copper alloys, patination, and different types of inlay for example nunome zogan.

 My jewellery & metal design has won awards from the British European Designers Group, The Audi Foundation and the Scottish Arts Council.
 I have also taught working with wax and metal casting at the Penland School of Craft in North Carolina, USA.